Khloe Kardashian’s Daughter True Is An ‘Island Gyal’ In Adorable New Instagram Photo

 “Omg!!!
 This is heaven,” another said with red heart emojis.

-True made over 2 million followers smile last week when she posed for another one of her mother’s photos.
-On Friday, Khloe posted a photo of her “water baby” sporting a pink striped one-piece swimsuit, a pink hair wrap, and another pair of pink heart sunglasses.
-The little girl gently bit on one end of the glasses as she flashed a growing-teeth smile at her mother off-camera.
+True made over 2 million followers smile last week when she posed for another one of her mother’s Instagram photos.
+On Friday, Khloe posted a photo of her “water baby” sporting a pink-striped, one-piece swimsuit, a pink hair wrap, and another pair of pink heart sunglasses.
+The little girl gently bit on one end of the glasses as she flashed a growing-teeth smile at her mother off camera.

 True’s grandmother, Kris Jenner, was one of several friends to comment on the post, calling True’s face “pure joy.”
 Others noted that she is an “angel.”